lpcvoid/cpp-net-lib/README.md

     This lib is under heavy development and not really ready for use yet.

-Modern, compact and cross plattform C++ network/sockets library.
+Modern, header-only, compact and cross plattform C++ network/sockets library.
 Don't mind the crappy name, I suck at naming things.

 ### Why?